Submitting A Paper

 - Submissions with Major Revision: can re-submit by this deadline (or the July 2022 cycle).
 Note that, if re-submitted to the July 2022 cycle, it will be presented at CSCW 2023 upon acceptance.

-Paper reviews will be sent to authors within 10 weeks from the initial submission and major revision resubmission.
+Paper reviews will be sent to authors roughly 11 weeks from the initial submission and major revision resubmission.
 Review turnaround for final checks and papers accepted with minor revisions will be shorter.
+For the CSCW July 2021 submission deadline, we hope to send out notifications on September 30th, 2021.

 The submission site will open 2 weeks before each deadline.
 No deadline extensions will be granted.